European Chamber of Commerce in Cambodia

 EuroCham Cambodia is headquartered in Phnom Penh.
+The current chairperson is Gabriele Faja, elected in March 2025.

 Advocacy work

 In 2018 and 2019, EuroCham Cambodia took a public stance against the European Union's proposed withdrawal of the Anything But Arms trade preferences for the Kingdom of Cambodia.
 This action was initiated by the European Parliament in response to the 2018 Cambodian general election.